Wondering what to buy a young couple (or put on a wedding registry list)? Here are 8 super-useful kitchen items that every home needs.

 Truth is, we temporarily lost our minds when the salesperson handed over that portable scanner-gun and let us have at it.
 We were sleeping on two futon mattresses piled on top of each other.
 We had no business aiming that scanner at anything, except for a real grown-up bed.

-It’s generally not something you want to be saying about your wedding.
-But it happens.
-In my case, I don’t have regrets about the dress (still love it) or the groom (still love him).
-But if I could time travel back to 2002, I’d edit our wedding registry.
+I don’t have regrets about my wedding dress (still love it) or groom (still love him).
+But if I could time travel back to 2002, I’d change our wedding registry list.

 I’d love to hear from you: What’s the strangest thing you registered for–and what would you put on a wedding registry TODAY?